 These instructions assume you are already an avid home or professional brewer and have a good understanding of the basics of brewing.
-We assume you are an all grain brewer familiar with a precise temperature controlled mash schedules, and have the ability to hold a single infusion mash at a precise temperature.
-We assume you have dialed in a temperature controlled fermentation process, are familiar with yeast starters, estimating cell counts, practice procedures that assure basic (if not great) yeast health, and can monitor temperature changes as well as gravity during the fermentation process.
+We assume you are an all grain brewer familiar capable of step infusing mashing and you have a temperature controlled fermentation system.
+We assume that you are familiar with yeast starters, estimating cell counts, practice procedures that assure basic (if not great) yeast health, and can monitor gravity during the fermentation process.
 We also assume you have some method of bulk storage for lagering and longer-term storage of your beers.
 We will discuss specific steps involved in better transfer, conditioning, storage and packaging of your beer to preserve freshness.
 Our goal is to deliver the most authentic results, in a method suited to your brewing equipment (with some critical changes applied), with a brew day that is likely not too different than what you already do.